Does Aeromexico offer vegan meals? My experience!

 Moreover, I assumed that since Aeromexico specifically offers a ‘Lacto-Ovo-Vegetarian’ meal, which includes dairy and eggs, the ‘Vegetarian’ meal might be dairy- and egg-free.
 This led me to believe that they may have simply mislabeled their vegan meal.

-So, I was feeling somewhat confident that if I chose the ‘Vegetarian’ meal (with code VGML) I would in fact get a vegan meal.
+So, I was feeling somewhat confident that if I chose the ‘Vegetarian’ meal (with code VGML), I would in fact get a vegan meal.
 Thankfully, I was right.
 The meals I was served on my flight were vegan.
 I had vegan butter and bread, and both my dishes contained zero cheese, eggs, or any other animal products.

 There are very few people talking about this online, so I am unsure if I am right about their mislabelling (particularly since their customer service was so useless), or if I just lucked out and the VGML code worked because I was flying out of London Heathrow.
 Have you flown Aeromexico and requested a vegan meal before?
 I’d love to hear from you in the comments below!